Customer service and support is a crucial department that can determine -- for better or worse -- the success of an organization.

 - Outbound contact center.
 As the name implies, an outbound center staff reaches out to existing clients or generates new leads.
 While their popularity is waning, outbound contact centers may handle tasks such as conducting customer surveys, outreach for billing and market research.

 - Multichannel contact center.
-A multichannel contact center is a good example of the evolution of a call center to a contact center.
+A multichannel contact center is a good example of the evolution of a call center into a contact center.
 Instead of focusing on a single customer service channel, it manages and processes multiple -- though not all -- means of communication.

 - Omnichannel contact center.
 A multichannel center taken to the next level, an omnichannel contact center affords a single agent access to every interaction with a customer, regardless of the communication channel used.